mariaruizavila/faceEditing/README.md

 # Comparative Analysis of State-of-the-Art Deep-Learning Based Face Editing Algorithms
 ## Acknowledgements

-Please note that not all code contained used for this UI was written by me.
+Please note that not all the code used for this UI was written by me.
 This project incorporates work from other developers and sources.
-Wherever possible, I have endeavored to provide links to the source material.
+Wherever possible, I have endeavored to provide links to the source material of the original models.

 ## Dependencies